 pay for a tax preparer

-Almost 60% of Americans pay professionals to sort out their annual tax return files According to statistics.
+According to statistics, almost 60% of Americans pay professionals to sort out their annual tax return files.
 This refers to a high demand for tax professionals in general.
-Congress keeps changing the tax codes and it becomes more and more complicated to understand the tax returns process.
-Because of this, Tax professionals are enthusiastic at keeping a high range of salary to do the tax formations for the general people.
+Congress keeps changing the tax codes, and it becomes increasingly complicated to understand the tax return process.
+Because of this, Tax professionals are enthusiastic about keeping a high range of salaries to do the tax formations for the general people.

-There are tons of agencies other than individual tax professionals who do tax return preparation.
-Some people find it more trustworthy to work with these agencies because of their large coverage area in the finance industry and huge experience of working with the government and law.
+There are many agencies other than individual tax professionals that prepare tax returns.
+Some people find it more trustworthy to work with these agencies because of their large coverage area in the finance industry and extensive experience working with the government and law.

-It doesn’t matter which one you choose, an agency or a pro person who will prepare the tax returns for you.
+It ddoesn'tmatter which one you choose, an agency or a pro person who will prepare the tax returns for you.
 You have to pay for their service at the end of the day.
-In this article, I’m going to give you a clear view of how much you should pay and what service you should expect in return for that amount.
+In this article, II'mgoing to give you a clear view of how much you should pay and what service you should expect in return for that amount.

 How much should you pay?